 In most areas of the country REO inventory is down and REO agents have very few properties to list and sell.
 I am a REO broker and I am still listing many REO and HUD homes, but my inventory is down as well.
-Many agents may think it is a waste of time to try to start listing REO properties in 2014, but now may actually be the perfect time to start listing REO homes.
+Many agents may think it is a waste of time to try to start listing REO properties now, but now may actually be the perfect time to start listing REO homes.

 I have been a REO agent for almost 7 years and I have sold over 400 REO and HUD homes the last three years.
 Being a REO agent has transformed my real estate business and I love it.
 If you want to become an REO broker or complete BPOs check out my REO and BPO starter kit.